isomerpages/moe-kranjipri/_for-parents/Parent Support Group (PSG).md

 *   To be a Supportive Partner In Education

-	</tab>We complement the school’s efforts by supporting and strengthening school programmes to enhance our children’s well-being and learning.
+We complement the school’s efforts by supporting and strengthening school programmes to enhance our children’s well-being and learning.

 ![](/images/For%20Parents/Parent%20Support%20Group%20(PSG)/P2.jpg)